NaimadOzodrac/local-ai-assistant/README.md

 Building this project made it clear that effective RAG systems rely as much on experimentation and evaluation as on code.

+This project served as a practical exploration of the challenges involved in building production-ready RAG systems.

 ---

 ## Installation